 - Work evenings, weekends and overtime during peak demand.

-One of the most common misconceptions about HVAC is that it’s a blue-collar career.
-You need a distinct skill set, extensive education and ongoing qualifications.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar job.
+It requires a specific skill set, specialized education and ongoing endorsements.

-To become an HVAC technician, you will require a high school diploma or GED, plus comprehensive instruction.
-Other more specialized (and higher paying) HVAC careers typically require extra instruction or certifications.
+To become an HVAC technician, you will require a high school diploma or GED, in addition to comprehensive instruction.
+Other more specialized (and higher paying) HVAC careers typically require extra schooling or endorsements.

-You can become certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician is linked to the program, which is usually six months to two years.
-Your employer could also expect NATE certification.
-This stands for North American Technician Excellence, this top accreditation expands your technical knowledge to help you better serve customers.
+You can get your certification by attending classes at a community college or trade school.
+How long it takes to become an HVAC technician depends on the program, which is usually six months to two years.
+Your employer may also want NATE certification.
+Known as North American Technician Excellence, this industry-leading endorsement expands your technical know-how to help you better serve customers.

-Career Explorer noted that technicians who have expertise with tablets, electronics and troubleshooting will be in big demand as equipment updates.
+Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in great demand as equipment becomes more technologically advanced.

-According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
-A community college often is around $5,000 annually.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually runs around $15,000.
+A community college usually costs around $5,000 annually.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-Your work schedule might vary depending on your employer.
-If you work in repairs, you might work early, late or be on call.
-If you work in construction/home building or management, you could have more of a fixed schedule during normal business hours.
+Your work schedule may vary depending on where you work.
+If you do repairs, you might work early, late or be on call.
+If you work in construction/home building or management, you could have more of a fixed schedule during typical business hours.

-As a technician, you’ll visit different locations for repair, maintenance or installation service.
-Some work might take longer than others, so the number of calls you can go to may vary.
+As a technician, you’ll go to different locations for repair, maintenance or installation jobs.
+Some jobs might take longer than others, so the number of calls you can go to may vary.

 As we talked about previously, you should be used to working outdoors in extreme weather, as well as in dirty or cramped spaces.
-If you work in a customer-facing role, good customer service skills are always an advantage.
+If you work in a customer-facing role, solid customer service skills are always a plus.

-As HVAC is a rapidly expanding industry, your salary will show it.
+As HVAC is a rapidly expanding career, your salary will show it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners get between $56,600 and $68,000.
-However, salaries could be different based on your locationand its cost of living.
+However, salaries could differ based on your area and its cost of living.

-Other than owning your own business, there are a wide range of additional career opportunities.
-These involve:
+In addition to running your own business, there are a few other career opportunities.
+These can be:

 HVAC manager, $72,515 average salary